davzlum/shakers-challenge/README.md

 - Run the project with `npm start` in two terminals, one for client and other for server
 - Now you are ready to play!
 Your ranking would be stored on your mongo database.

+- Run tests for server and client with `npm test`

 ## Technologies
 ***